imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### 2024

+- Love You Forever, by Robert Munsch and Sheila McGraw
 - Palestine, by Joe Sacco
 - What We Talk About When We Talk About Love, by Raymond Carver
 - [Ducks, Newburyport], by Lucy Ellmann ([read my review][ducks, newburyport review])